Social Media

 Friends of the Earth – Used Clothes Recycling In Hong Kong, Plus Bedding And Handbags

 Friends of the Earth launched the Used Clothes Recycling Programme in 2001, which collects all sorts of textile products; used clothes, shoes, bed sheets and handbags.
 Re-wearables are exported to neighbouring countries while the worn-out pieces are turned into wipers for industrial use.
 Nothing goes to waste!
-It has many collection points all over Hong Kong.
+They have many collection points all over Hong Kong.

 What you can donate: All wearable clothing, shoes, bedding, handbags